2. How one can achieve true self-knowledge

 To allow people to know themselves, God uses many different methods.
 He allows people to gradually come to know themselves through experience.
 Whether He uses trials, judgment or chastisement, in words or in facts, God allows people to constantly experience, to experience the judgment, chastisement and discipline of God’s words, and to experience the enlightenment and illumination of God’s words.
 At the same time, He allows people to recognize their own corruption, rebelliousness, and nature.
 So what is God’s ultimate goal in doing this?
 It is to allow every person experiencing God’s work to know what man is.
 What does “what man is” include?
 It includes allowing people to recognize their own identity, position, duty, and responsibility.
 It is to let you know who man is and who you are yourself.
 This is the ultimate goal of God’s allowing people to know themselves.

-Excerpted from “God Himself, the Unique III” in Records of Christ’s Talks
+Excerpted from “God Himself, the Unique III” in Records of Talks of Christ of the Last Days

 The key to achieving a change in disposition is to know one’s own nature, and this must happen in accordance with revelations from God.
 Only in God’s word can one know one’s own hideous nature, recognize in one’s own nature Satan’s various poisons, realize that one is foolish and ignorant, and recognize the weak and negative elements in one’s nature.
 After these are fully known, and you are truly able to hate yourself and forsake the flesh, consistently carry out God’s word, and have the will to absolutely submit to the Holy Spirit and to the word of God, then you will have embarked on the path of Peter.
 Without the grace of God, and without enlightenment and guidance from the Holy Spirit, it would be difficult to walk this path, because people do not possess truth and are unable to betray themselves.
 Walking Peter’s path of perfection primarily rests on being resolved, having faith, and relying on God.
 Furthermore, one must submit to the work of the Holy Spirit; in all things, one cannot do without God’s words.
 These are the key aspects, none of which can be violated.
 Getting to know oneself through experience is very difficult; without the work of the Holy Spirit, it is very hard to enter it.